SharkSnack/shiren-5/content/system/gameplay-basics.md

 ### Super Status

-Shiren's status will change as you defeat enemies during an adventure.
+Shiren's status will change as you defeat enemies during an adventure.<br/>
+※ The trigger condition for activating Super status appears to be random.

 - Regular → Awakened-ish → Super